What is SALSA LipSync?

 SALSA LipSync Suite v2 was written for the Unity Game Engine development platform.
-Current version support is all stable versions from v5.6.0 up (unless otherwise stated).
+Current version support is all stable, release versions v2017.4.1+ (unless otherwise stated).
 The Suite is not supported with pre-release Unity engines or packages.

 NOTE: SALSA LipSync Suite v2 only works with Unity and there are no plans to port it to other game development platforms.